The Episode That Does Not Make Sense Until Someone Names It

 Mixed states occur when symptoms of depression and mania or hypomania appear simultaneously or in rapid alternation within the same episode.
 You do not have to be fully manic and fully depressed at once.
 What you may have is elevated or irritable mood alongside low energy, or depressed mood alongside racing thoughts and agitation.
 The combinations vary.

 The term “mixed features” replaced the older diagnosis of “mixed episode” in DSM-5, but the experience predates the language by a long time.
-People with bipolar have been describing this for as long as people with bipolar have been talking to clinicians.
+People with bipolar disorder have been describing this for as long as they have been talking to clinicians.

 Why Mixed States Get Misdiagnosed